adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 });
 ```

-Let’s breakdown and understand this code.
+Let's breakdown and understand this code.

 #### a.
 The first argument: –

-‘statuses/update’ means we want to update the status.
-There are other various methods like ‘media/upload’ to upload a media, ‘favorites/create’ to favorite a tweet, ‘direct_messages/new’ to send direct messages, and many more.
+'statuses/update' means we want to update the status.
+There are other various methods like 'media/upload' to upload a media, 'favorites/create' to favorite a tweet, 'direct_messages/new' to send direct messages, and many more.
 Read more about Twitter API here.

 #### b.
 The second argument: –

-{ status: ‘hello world!’ } is a JavaScript object with a property ‘status’ and a value of ‘hello world!’.
-This means we want to make a tweet ‘hello world’.
-To make any other tweets just edit the ‘hello world!’ part like this { status: ‘Best bot ever’ } , { status: ‘I love Twitter Bots’ } …
+`{ status: 'hello world!' }` is a JavaScript object with a property 'status' and a value of 'hello world!'.
+This means we want to make a tweet 'hello world'.
+To make any other tweets just edit the 'hello world!' part like this { status: 'Best bot ever' } , { status: 'I love Twitter Bots' } …

 #### c.
 The Third Argument:-

 This argument is a function or more specifically a callback function.

-So now what our function does is updates the status ‘hello world!’ right?
+So now what our function does is updates the status 'hello world!' right?
 As soon as the post function makes the tweet or if there occurs any error while tweeting, this callback function is invoked!

-Inside this function we have three variables ‘error’, ‘data’ and ‘response’.
-If any error occurs while tweeting, this error variable will contain the information of the error, if everything goes right then we’ll get a response.
+Inside this function we have three variables 'error', 'data' and 'response'.
+If any error occurs while tweeting, this error variable will contain the information of the error, if everything goes right then we'll get a response.

 Now your bot.js file should look something like this